-The school, in liaison with Hertfordshire County Council, will do as much as possible to prevent applications being made from fraudulent addresses.
+The school, in liaison with Hertfordshire County Council, will do as much as possible to prevent applications being made from fraudulent addresses, including referring cases to the Shared Anti-Fraud service for further investigation as necessary.

 Address evidence is frequently requested, monitored and checked and school places will be withdrawn when false information is deliberately provided.
 Action will be taken in the following circumstances: